keivnhuang/tester/README.md

 5. Select a runtime and storage lease and click Next.
 6. Select a virtual datacenter, configure the virtual machines in the vApp, and click Next.
 7. Configure the custom properties, if any, and click Next.
-8. Configure the networking options for the vApp and click Next.
+8. Configure the networking options for the vApp and click __Next__.
 9. Review the vApp summary information and click Finish. vCloud Director creates a vApp on the My Cloud > vApps page.